England & Wales

 - Feast of St Mary Magdalene

-- especially on the Day for Life (3rd Sunday in June)
+- especially on the Education Day (2nd Sunday in September)

-- especially on Sea Sunday (2nd Sunday in July)
+- especially on Remembrance Sunday (2nd Sunday in November)

 The Catholic Bishops’ Conference of England and Wales have dedicated 2020 as a year of focus on the Bible and ‘The God Who Speaks’.

 New translations of the Order of Confirmation and the Order of Celebrating Matrimony was published in January 2016 for use from Easter 2016.

 - Press Release